citysciencelab/cut-storytelling-tool/doc/config.json.md

 [inherits]: # (Portalconfig.menu.tool)

-The shadow tool provides a UI element to define a point in time.
-By using sliders and date pickers, you may enter it in a 30-minute grid.
+The shadow tool provides a UI element to define a point in time by using sliders and date pickers.
 The chosen time allows rendering the shadows of all 3D objects in 3D mode by simulating the sun's position.
 By pulling the sliders or selecting a different date, a new sun position is calculated immediately.
 By default, the tool starts with the current time, which can be overwritten in the parameters.

 |Name|Required|Type|Default|Description|
 |----|--------|----|-------|-----------|